Symfony applications comprise multiple objects called services. Some services, such as

 Code navigation for services

-To navigate to the declaration of a service, position the caret at its usage and press Ctrl+B. Alternatively, Ctrl+Click (for Windows and Linux) or ⌘+Click (for macOS) the usage.
+To navigate to the declaration of a service, place the caret at its usage and press Ctrl+B. Alternatively, Ctrl+Click the usage.

 The Navigate to declaration command will also let you navigate between the service implementation and the route it is registered in.
 For example, you can jump from the